paulfhardy/javascript-challenge/README.md

   3. `state`
   4. `country`
   5. `shape`

+* All filter fields have been implemented as select option drop down lists - to aid the user in easy selection criteria.

 * If the user clears all of the filter criteria, then the full data set is displayed, as on original load of the page.